Residence Hall Handbook

 Perry Hall strives to provide a safe, inclusive, comfortable, and supportive living environment for all students at Corning Community College.
-SUNY CCC offers the option of gender-neutral housing for students who, because of gender identity or gender expression, prefer this option.
+SUNY Corning offers the option of gender-neutral housing for students who, because of gender identity or gender expression, prefer this option.
 This allows students who identify as transgender and gender non-confirming the ability to choose a roommate of any gender.

 Housing assignments for transgender students are guided by the following values:

 - Respect for the student’s gender identity and/or expression.

 - Prioritized attention to the student’s physical safety and emotional health.